kcri-tz/kcri-cge-bap/README.md

 #### Supported Inputs

-Since release 3.3.0, the BAP can process Illumina reads, Nanopore reads, and/or assembled contigs, either alone or in combination.
-All files should pertain to the same isolate.
+Since release 3.3.0, the BAP can process Illumina reads, Nanopore reads, or assembled contigs.
+You can pass it one of the following:

- * A single FASTA file with assembled contigs of the isolate
+ * A single FASTA file with (assembled) contigs
- * A pair of Illumina paired-end reads files _or_ a single Illumina reads file
+ * A pair of Illumina paired-end reads files _or_ a single Illumina reads file (set `--paired` when single file is interleaved)
  * A single Nanopore reads file

- * A combination of the above
+Note that the BAP by default does not do assembly unless some service requires contigs.
+You can force assembly using the `-t/--target` option (see below).

-Most tools in the BAP prefer reads over contigs, so assembly is not performed by default (see `-t/--targets` option below).
+Note that the assembly produced is the plain Flye output, and not polished.

 ## Usage